This program is available at the Bellefontaine and Springfield - Leffel Lane locations.

 Certified Emergency Vehicle Operations

 CEVO - Certified Emergency Vehicle Operator Certification with documented 8 hours of hands on driving skills

 The graduate firefighter will gain the knowledge, skill, and confidence to initiate interior fire suppression operation, complete a building search and rescue, and master the use and operation of breathing apparatus.
 The graduate should also be able to properly ascertain the need for proper ventilation, using ground ladders, working on roof structures to complete building ventilation, using hand tools and power equipment to understand extrication from auto and structures.
 Graduates will also understand and apply building construction methods to predict fire movement inside a structure.

-Prerequisites Students must test out of preparatory reading via the college placement exam or complete college preparatory reading course (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C or better ENG 0850 for reading and ENG 0900 for writing, complete NIMS 100 and 700 and have a valid drivers license.
+Prerequisites Students must test out of preparatory reading via the college placement exam or complete college preparatory reading coursetesting out of college preparatory reading and writing or pass with a C or better ENG 0850 for reading and ENG 0900 for writing, complete NIMS 100 and 700 and have a valid drivers license.